Eiad/social-support-portal-react/README.md

 - **Advanced Security**: Rate limiting, CSRF protection, and audit trails
 - **Multi-tenant Support**: Different portals for different government agencies

-## 📄 License
+## License

 This project is created for interview/demonstration purposes.

-## 👥 Support
+## Support

 For questions or issues, please contact the development team.

 ---

-Built with ❤️ for accessible government services
+Built with care for accessible government services